-Applications can be submitted from Thursday, 19th October 2017.
-Successful candidates will be required to begin training in May 2018.
+Applications can be submitted from Thursday, May 10 and will close on Thursday, May 17, 2018.
+Successful candidates will be required to begin training in November 2018.

 Your training will be at one of the three training establishments in Letchworth, Stevenage or Welwyn Garden City Headquarters.